Sophia-Cristina/My-Noob-Headers/README.md

 * I translated some of my header (which were in Brazilian Portuguese), and soon i'm going to make it all in english.

 * Now i'm using templates.
-Hoep i have not missed anything.
+Hope i have not missed anything.

 * ysxBytes.h: